La Libertad, El Salvador: History

-The municipality covers an area of 162 km² and its highest elevation is 10m above sea level.
+The municipality covers an area of 162 km2 and its highest elevation is 10m above sea level.
 The local economy is based on agriculture and the service sector.
 The fiestas patronales (patron saint festivals) are celebrated in December in honor of the Immaculate Conception.

 Tourism

 El Puerto de La Libertad is one of the most representative tourist destinations in El Salvador.
 The resort includes a boardwalk, restaurants and an amphitheater, while small seafood markets and craft shops are located at the wharf.
 Construction of the first phase of the work was inaugurated on January 6, 2006, and completed in early 2010.

-Other beaches located in the municipality include Las Flores, San Diego, El Obispo, La Paz and El Majahual.
+Beaches located in the municipality include Las Flores, San Diego, El Obispo, La Paz and El Majahual.
+El Palmarcito Beach is located 15 km to the west.

 Among the area's highlights is the Parque Nacional Walter Thilo Deininger (Walter Thilo Deininger National Park), situated on the Coastal Highway (CA-2) near Playa San Diego, going east from La Libertad towards the El Salvador International Airport.
 The Deiningers were the first German immigrants to settle in the La Libertad department.
 They established dairies, cattle ranches and coffee plantations.

 The Sunset Park amusement park opened in La Libertad on 27 August 2022.